5 Ways to Freshen up Your Restaurant in 2023

 Photo by Adrien Olichon / Unsplash

-4) Update your equipment.
+4) Update your equipment

 Photo by Markus Winkler / Unsplash

 Does your oven get as hot as it used to?
 What about your freezer—is it keeping your inventory cool?
-If any of your equipment is on its last legs, there’s no better time to replace it.
+If any of your equipment is on its last leg, there’s no better time to replace it.
 Updating your equipment has many benefits for your business, including making your kitchen more efficient and reducing errors from items being undercooked or overcooked.

-5) Open a new location.
+5) Open a new location

 Photo by Tim Mossholder / Unsplash